tiziano88/linc/README.md

 Roughly speaking, a node kind corresponds to a struct, and link names correspond to its fields.

+LINC aims to be the Vim / Emacs of structural editing, i.e. a general-purpose editor and format for manipulating trees.
+It should be embeddable in other system, instead of each of them reinventing structural editing in different ways, and it should be extendable via a schema language that determines how to manipulate the structure of the trees.

+Note that LINC heavily relies on statically knowing the schema of the tree to manipulate, in order to show interactive completion and traversal editing hints, as well as validation.
+It is not well suited for dynamic or unstructured programming.

 A tree may be used to represent a variety of structures, detailed below.

 ## Program ASTs